tessatanjr/SC1015-mini-project/README.md

   **4. Conversion of final cleaned and prepared dataframes to pickle file**

-  The final step of data cleaning is to convert the various data frames that we will be using for EDA and for the machine learning techniques
+  The final step of data cleaning is to convert the various data frames that we will be using for EDA and for the machine learning techniques.